serenita-org/vero/docs/docs/introduction/faqs.md

 ??? question "I notice Vero is written in Python.
 Should I be worried about performance?"

-    A validator client's workload is not particularly processing-heavy, so the choice of programming language has little impact on performance.
+    A validator client's workload is not computationally intensive, so the choice of programming language has little impact on performance.

-    Most of a validator client's work consists of asking other software for data:
+    Most of what a validator client does is simply requesting data from other software components:

-      - beacon nodes - e.g. keeping track of validator duties
+      - beacon nodes - e.g. tracking validator duties
-      - remote signer - signing validator duties
+      - remote signer - signing those duties

-    Python was chosen because of the many strengths that make it the perfect choice for Vero:
+    Python was chosen because it has many strengths that make it an excellent fit for Vero:

-    - Simplicity
+    - **Simplicity**

-        Being simple is one of Vero's [design goals](../index.md#design-goals).
+        Simplicity is one of Vero's [design goals](../index.md#design-goals).
-        Python's readability and extensive standard library greatly contribute to keeping things simple.
+        Python's readability and extensive standard library greatly contribute to keeping things simple and bug-free.

-    - Testability
+    - **Testability**

         [pytest](https://pytest.org/){:target="_blank"}
-        is a powerful and popular Python testing framework that we use to test Vero.
-It makes testing various aspects of software much easier than testing frameworks for other languages.
+        is a powerful and widely used testing framework that we use to test Vero.

-        This same framework
-        is used by Ethereum teams to test the [consensus](https://github.com/ethereum/consensus-specs){:target="_blank"}
+        The same framework is also used by Ethereum teams to test the [consensus](https://github.com/ethereum/consensus-specs){:target="_blank"}
         and [execution](https://github.com/ethereum/execution-spec-tests){:target="_blank"}
         specs.

-        A robust and extensive test suite plays an important part in protecting against bugs in Vero itself.
+        A comprehensive test suite plays an important part in preventing bugs in Vero itself.

+    - **Performance**

+        Wait, what?
+That's right.
+In areas where raw speed matters, we use libraries written in highly efficient languages like C or Rust.
+        This approach lets us combine Python’s simplicity with the speed of lower-level languages, giving us the best of both worlds.

-    At [Serenita](https://serenita.io){:target="_blank"}, we run thousands
+    At [Serenita](https://serenita.io){:target="_blank"}, we operate thousands
-    of Vero-powered validators and we frequently rank among the [best‑performing](https://explorer.rated.network/leaderboard?network=mainnet&timeWindow=30d){:target="_blank"}
+    of Vero-powered, bug-resistant validators, and we frequently rank among the [best‑performing](https://explorer.rated.network/leaderboard?network=mainnet&timeWindow=30d){:target="_blank"}
     staking node operators.